Did you know that influencer marketing:

 - Niche.
 What’s the focus of the influencer’s authority and how do these relate to your offering?
 Examine the specific topics where the influencer is active.

 - Platforms: Where is the influencer’s reach?
 Is it limited to specific social network or media entity?

-Further, before you start ensure that you have social media guidelines in place as well as protocols for other types of customer engagement.
+- Have social media guidelines in place before starting your influencer marketing program.
+Also document protocols for other types of customer engagement.

 Influencer Relations Marketing Conclusion

 Marketers need influencer relations marketing to increase trust and reach to attract audience attention and related activity.